Spondylolisthesis is graded according to how much one vertebra slips compared to the adjacent vertebra:

 - Endoscopic Laminotomy: During this procedure, your surgeon creates a small opening of the lamina right above and below the spinal disc.
 This relieves nerve compression.

-What to Expect After Spondylolisthesis Diagnosis and Treatment in NJ?
+What to Expect After Spondylolisthesis Diagnosis and Treatment?

 Spondylolisthesis surgery is generally successful, and it provides much-needed relief from back and neck pain.
 But certain adjustments will be required shortly after the surgery to promote full recovery, including: